Besori-Company/Besori-Company/README.md

 ## About

-**Besori** is an indie project and brand focused on building innovative and accessible digital experiences — video games, applications, and creative tools.
+**Besori** is an indie project and brand focused on building innovative and accessible digital experiences · Video games, applications and creative tools.

 Founded in 2025 in Valencia, Spain.